michel-steuwer/typst-acmart/sample-typst-descend-pldi.typ

 As shown in the previous section, the correctness of a GPU program often depends on the specific grid of blocks and threads that executes it.
 Depending on the number of threads that the kernel is executed with, a memory location may or may not be accessed by multiple threads at the same time, memory accesses may go out-of-bounds or the kernel may simply not compute a complete result.
 Furthermore, some instructions are required to be executed by specific sets of threads.
-For example, the barrier `__syncthreads` must be executed by all threads within a block, and the warp-shuffle instruction `__shufl_sync` that moves values between threads without using slow global or shared memory, must be executed by a subset of threads within the same warp.
+For example, the barrier #code[`__syncthreads`] must be executed by all threads within a block, and the warp-shuffle instruction #code[`__shufl_sync`] that moves values between threads without using slow global or shared memory, must be executed by a subset of threads within the same warp.

 In traditional GPU languages, the grid is specified when the GPU kernel is executed.
 The kernel itself has no static knowledge about the grid and can only dynamically refer to its dimensions or blocks and threads.